ThereforeGames/unprompted/docs/MANUAL.md

 Supports the `_all_external` kwarg to retrieve all variables from an external .json file.
 Every key-value pair in the file will be stored to your `shortcode_user_vars` dictionary.

+Supports the `_escape` parg to remove square brackets from the returned value.
+This is useful for when you want to use the result of `[get]` as a shortcode argument.

+Supports the `_parse` parg to parse any shortcodes inside the returned value.
+This is useful when used in conjunction with `[set _defer]`.

 ```
 My name is [get name]
 ```